l-with/terraform-provider-ldap/docs/data-sources/entry.md

 - `ignore_attribute_patterns` (List of String) list of attribute patterns to ignore
 - `ignore_attributes` (List of String) list of attributes to ignore
 - `ou` (String) OU where LDAP entry will be searched
+- `restrict_attributes` (List of String) list of attributes to which reading is restricted

 ### Read-Only